 Using a cloth or scrubber (the type you might use in the kitchen) can potentially cause visible damage to the paint work by creating scratches (especially on a black car), so make sure you use a sponge that either comes with the wax you purchase or use a dedicated waxing sponge.

 Remember!
 Before waxing you should make sure you thoroughly wash your car using mild soap and water to remove any lingering dirt and wait until your car is completely dry.
 You’ll also want to apply the wax in cool conditions, ideally in a garage away from direct sunlight.

-On average, you should wax your car every three months.
+But how often should you wax your car?
+Well, on average, you should wax your car every three months.
 A good quality polymer sealant or car wax will do the trick.

 If your car is new, it won’t require as much waxing.